c-riku/c-riku.github.io/README.md

 - *Ribeiro-Kumara C, et al. 2020.
 Long-term effects of forest fires on soil greenhouse gas emissions and extracellular enzyme activities in a hemiboreal forest.
 DOI [10.1016/j.scitotenv.2019.135291.](https://doi.org/10.1016/j.scitotenv.2019.135291)*
   - Data processing and analysis with R | [Notebook](https://c-riku.github.io/notebooks/)

-> As I make these scripts available, I have been remaking the figures for better data visualisation.
+> As I make these scripts available, I have been remaking the published figures for better data visualisation.